rohankumardubey/quackfs/README.md

 ## Getting Started

 This project is setup using [Dev Containers](https://containers.dev/).
+The only dependency you need installed locally is Docker.

 To get started, you can use one of the following editors:

 - VSCode
 - Cursor